zx80/flask-simple-auth/docs/INTRO.md

 # checking whether a user belongs to a group, if these features are used.
 ```

-If the `authorize` argument is not supplied, the security first approach
+If the `authz` argument is not supplied, the security first approach
 results in the route to be forbidden (*403*).
 Various aspects of the implemented schemes can be configured with other
 directives, with reasonable defaults provided so that not much is really